Arabian oryx reintroduction: Reintroductions

 Reintroductions started in 1982 in Oman.
 As of 2009 there have been reintroductions in Oman, Saudi Arabia, Israel, the United Arab Emirates, and Jordan.
-At this time, populations in the United Arab Emirates and Jordan are still not considered in the International Union for Conservation of Nature (IUCN) Red List wild oryx count.
+As of 2017, populations in the United Arab Emirates and Jordan are still not considered in the International Union for Conservation of Nature (IUCN) Red List wild oryx count.
 The population in Oman is still receiving supplementary forage, and the introduction into Jordan was after the last update of the Red List.

 Oman

 By 1980, the number of Arabian oryx in captivity had increased to the point that reintroduction to Oman was attempted from the San Diego Wild Animal Park to Jaaluni in the Jiddat al-Harasis.
 The oryx were initially kept in large pens outdoors, but were released to the wild on January 31, 1982, in the Omani Central Desert and Coastal Hills.

 These oryx became the core of the Oman herd in the wild, though there were several other releases of captive bred animals over the next two decades.
 The area of their release became the Arabian Oryx Sanctuary.

 On June 28, 2007, Oman's Arabian Oryx Sanctuary was the first site to be removed from the UNESCO World Heritage List.
 UNESCO cited the Omani government's decision to open 90% of the site to oil prospecting as the main reason for this decision.
 The Arabian oryx population on the site has been reduced from 450 oryx in 1996 to only 65 in 2007, mostly due to poaching and illegal live capture.
 There are now fewer than four breeding pairs left on the site.

+The Al-Wusta Wildlife Reserve in Oman has had an important role in the rescue of the Oryx, drawing its breeding population from the "World Herd" established at the Phoenix Zoo and the United Arab Emirates population.
+Testing has shown that the individuals in this reserve hold 58% of the genetic diversity found globally, meaning they have low imbreeding and are good candidates for reintroduction efforts in the region.